UnlucksMcGee/minecraft_all_advancements_tracker/readme.md

 See the [youtube walkthrough and demo](https://youtu.be/RamvJtxFHx0) or follow the steps below.

 * Copy the [google sheets spreadsheet](https://docs.google.com/spreadsheets/d/1IsXHUT_P8Qd6SmHQ5gD190n4d2gNceJZZpAjimH928M) to your Google Drive: File -> Make a copy
-* Enable the [Google Sheets API](https://developers.google.com/sheets/api/quickstart/python) for your Google account and download the `credentials.json` file.
+* **Important Note**: this step is different compared to the video as Google changed the process.
+Follow the instructions in the linked PDF: Enable the [Google Sheets API](https://github.com/UnlucksMcGee/minecraft_all_advancements_tracker/blob/main/GoogleSheetsAPI-Instructions.pdf) for your Google account and download the `credentials.json` file.

 * Download the [latest release](https://github.com/UnlucksMcGee/minecraft_all_advancements_tracker/releases) for your operating system.
 * Change the `settings.txt` file with the sheet ID of the spreadsheet copy in your Google Drive.